You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Instructors: How to create a Kaltura video quiz

-We do not recommend using Kaltura Video Quizzes for important, high-stakes quizzes.
+Caution: We do not recommend using Kaltura Video Quizzes for important, high-stakes quizzes.
 We also do not recommend using video quizzes in large courses (more than 50 students) at this time.

 In addition to hosting your media and creating playlists, Kaltura also offers the ability to add quiz questions to your videos.